Protagonist (film)

 Protagonist is a 2007 American documentary film about the parallels between human life and Euripidean dramatic structure.
 The film was written and directed by Jessica Yu.

-It featured extensive interviews with German terrorist Hans-Joachim Klein, ex-gay Christian evangelist Mark Pierpont, Mexican bank-robber Joe Loya, and martial-arts enthusiast Mark Salzman (the director's husband).
-Interspersed with the interviews are scenes from ancient Greek drama performed by puppets.
+It featured extensive interviews with terrorist Hans-Joachim Klein, ex-gay Christian evangelist Mark Pierpont, bank-robber Joe Loya, and martial-arts enthusiast Mark Salzman (the director's husband).
+Interspersed with the interviews are scenes from ancient Greek drama performed by puppets and narrated by Marina Sirtis and Chris Diamantopoulos.